This webpage was updated on July 7, 2025

 OPC’s work is guided by the Strategic Plan to Protect California’s Coast and Ocean: 2020-2025.
 We are committed to reporting annually on implementation of our strategic priorities and providing an overview of critical issues and stressors impacting California’s coast and ocean.
 Read our annual reports for a retrospective of activities and accomplishments, plus indicators in our 2022 and 2023 reports that provide a snapshot of coast and ocean health in California.

-Coming in 2026, OPC will release a Report Card that uses a scientific, indicator-based approach to grade California’s coast and ocean health.
+In December 2025, OPC will release a Report Card that uses a scientific, indicator-based approach to grade California’s coast and ocean health.
 See below for more details and engagement opportunities.

 The California Coast and Ocean Report Card